back to top

 Display

-It looks the same as the last generations, and It comes with a 16-inch QHD+ with 165Hz refresh rate having a 3ms response time.
-The display can reach 500 nits of peak brightness while boosting 100% sRGB gamut.
+It looks the same as the last generation, and it comes with a 16-inch QHD+ with a 165Hz refresh rate and a 3 ms response time.
+The display can reach 500 nits of peak brightness while boosting the 100% SRGB gamut.
 Furthermore, you will also find 240Hz variants to choose from.
-However, the display comes pre-calibrated, but you can choose color profiles using the X right color assistant.
+However, the display comes pre-calibrated, but you can choose colour profiles using the X-right colour assistant.

-It can easily handle, Photo Editing, Video Editing and is easily visible during daylight.
-Like most gaming laptops, this is also coated with anti-glare to make this easier to view.
+It can easily handle photo editing and video editing and is easily visible during daylight.
+Like most gaming laptops, this is also coated with anti-glare to make it easier to view.
 Besides this, everything surpasses most of the competition.
-Keep having RGB lighting, but Simple white is also on the list.
-Talking about the Trackpad, it is still the Myler plastic trackpad instead of Glass which feels more smooth.
+Keep having RGB lighting, but simple white is also on the list.
+Talking about the trackpad, it is still the Myler plastic trackpad instead of glass, which feels more smooth.

 Speaker